iPieter/DTAI-Stories/content/post/thomas-winters/computational_humor_mopjesbot/index.md

 Can computers be funny?
 Certainly your virtual assistant (e.g. *Siri* or *Alexa*) is able to tell a joke if you ask for one, but these are of course pre-written, human-made jokes.
-One might wonder if are computers already advanced enough to understand how to construct good jokes.
+One might wonder if computers are already advanced enough to understand how to construct good jokes.
-And if they could write jokes, could they do this in any language and about any topic?
+And if they can write jokes, can they do this in any language and about any topic?
+And could they tailor their sense of humor to users?

 Many researchers have already looked into humor generation algorithms.
 Recent popular neural networks approaches seem to indicate that